 1118 Grade 4 Contests begin

 1500 Grade 2 Contets begin

 Buy a programme

 £2.00 gives you a chance to win £100 cash prize

 Please support us by becoming a sponsor or advertiser

 The first Scotland in Colchester event was organised in 1993 by Lieutenant Colonel Willie Allan on behalf of the London and South East Branch of the Royal Scottish Pipe Band Association.
 His aim was to provide a local contest to encourage and develop pipe bands in southern England, and with that in mind his family have donated the Willie Allan Plate as first prize in the Grade Four competition.
 Past mayor Colin Sykes has generously donated the Sykes Salver as the first prize for the Grade 4A contest.

-Colchester Borough council have supported and promoted Scotland in Colchester as one of the highlights of their outdoor musical season in Lower Castle Park, a setting that is admirably suited to this family day out.
-We are particularly grateful for the continued support of Essex Caledonian Pipe Band plus the volunteer stewards from the Ipswich Piping Society, other local musicians and the Colchester and Kelvedon Rotary Clubs who assist on the day.
+Colchester Borough Council have supported and promoted Pipes in the Park as one of the highlights of their outdoor musical season in Lower Castle Park, a superb setting for this family day out.
+We are particularly grateful for the continued support of Essex Caledonian Pipe Band plus volunteer stewards from Ipswich Piping Society, other local musicians and Kelvedon Rotary Club who assist on the day.